microsoft/TypeScript-Website/packages/documentation/copy/en/project-config/Project References.md

 In general, not much is needed to transition a repo using relative modules.
 Simply place a `tsconfig.json` file in each subdirectory of a given parent folder, and add `reference`s to these config files to match the intended layering of the program.
 You will need to either set the [`outDir`](/tsconfig#outDir) to an explicit subfolder of the output folder, or set the [`rootDir`](/tsconfig#rootDir) to the common root of all project folders.

-### Structuring for outFiles

-Layout for compilations using [`outFile`](/tsconfig#outFile) is more flexible because relative paths don't matter as much.
-The TypeScript repo itself is a good reference here - we have some "library" projects and some "endpoint" projects; "endpoint" projects are kept as small as possible and pull in only the libraries they need.

 <!--
 ### Structuring for monorepos